ykliu2016/tidy_data_project/README.md

 Then, the two newly created data frames (df_test and df_train) are combined using rbind to form a unified data frame df_merged.

-## Filtering & Melting Data Sets
+## Filtering Data Set
-As we are only interested in the mean and standard deviation features, we identify those features using regular expression against the features$feature vector to form a vector of characters, called selected_features to be usedin melt function as measure.vars.
-Then we apply the melt function on df_merged data frame selecting subject and act_id as IDs and selected_features as the vector for measure.vars.
+As we are only interested in the mean and standard deviation features, we identify those features using regular expression against the features$feature vector to form a vector of characters, called selected_features to be used for filtering resulting columns.

-Finally we join the melted data frame (df_melted) with activity_labels to use the descriptive activity labels for the tidy data set (df_tidied).
+Finally we join the filtered data frame (df_selected) with activity_labels to use the descriptive activity labels for the tidy data set (df_tidied).

 ## Summary & Output
-By using group_by function from dplyr package, we can get the average of each variable for each subject and each activity into the output data frame.
+By using group_by function from dplyr package and summerise_each, we can get the average of each variable for each subject and each activity into the output data frame.

-Before we write the output data frame to text file, we can also finalise the output columns names with names() function.
+The final output data frame is written to the tidy_data.txt using write.table function.